 In short, no. memory foam mattresses might not have their own internal springs but the foam is designed in such a way where it provides itself with its own support.
 A mattress foundation is probably more than enough support for a memory foam bed, With memory foam, you should be more concerned with creating a flat, even surface than necessarily propping up the mattress with additional springs.

 If you’re using an all-natural mattress, you may find that a set of box springs helps give your mattress a little extra bounce.
-If you’re using an innerspring or foam bed, you could go with either a box spring or a foundation if your frame needs added height or doesn’t have enough support.
+If you’re using an innerspring or foam bed, you could go either way if your frame needs added height or doesn’t have enough support.

 If you don’t have slats or a platform style frame, you’ll probably need to add a foundation to make sure your mattress isn’t sagging or unevenly supported.
 For a Tuft & Needle mattress, a bed foundation will certainly help but isn’t required if you have support at least every 5 inches built into your bed frame!
 Always check with the mattress manufacturer if you aren’t sure, if your mattress is sagging for a prolonged amount of time, you'll lose support much sooner than you should.